JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_05/currencies.md

 symbol (generic function with 2 methods)
 ```

-Note that we defined one method for all subtypes of the `Currency` and then one method that is used only for the `Euro` type.
-With the `symbol` function, we can define custom pretty printing.
-It can be done by adding a new method to the `show` function from the `Base`.
+We defined one method for all subtypes of `Currency` and one method for the `Euro` type.
+With the `symbol` function, we can define nicer printing by adding a new method to the `show` function from `Base`.
 It is possible to define a custom show function for different output formats.
 For example, it is possible to define different formating for HTML output.
-In the example below, we show only the basic usage.
-For more information, see the [official documentation](https://docs.julialang.org/en/v1/manual/types/#man-custom-pretty-printing).
+The example below shows only basic usage; for more information, see the [official documentation](https://docs.julialang.org/en/v1/manual/types/#man-custom-pretty-printing).

 ```jldoctest currency; output=false
 Base.show(io::IO, c::C) where {C <: Currency} = print(io, c.value, " ", symbol(C))